-This program supports our efforts to promote energy efficiency, increase renewable energy (e.g., hydro, wind, solar) and provide the Valley with low-cost, reliable power.
+This program supports our efforts to promote energy efficiency, increase renewable energy (e.g., hydro, wind, solar) and provide the Valley with low-cost, reliable and clean power.

-To participate in the program and sell power to TVA, call (423) 751-8640 or send an email TVA at firstname.lastname@example.org and request a standard contract.
+To participate in the program and sell power to TVA, call (423) 751-8640 or email firstname.lastname@example.org and request a standard contract.

 - Pay all interconnection and metering fees

 Prices paid under the program are set by TVA are currently updated monthly.
 No program volume caps currently are in place for participation.

 The following three configuration options apply to residential, commercial and end-use customers connecting with a local power company for on-site generation with gross output less or no greater than 50 kW.